 Follow this link to see details of our next concert.

-Some recordings from recent concerts can be seen on this link
+Some recordings from recent concerts can be seen here

 The coronavirus pandemic seriously disrupted our 2019-20 season and meant we were unable to rehearse or perform at all in 2020-21.
-We were consequently delighted to return to in-person rehearsals in September 2021 and are hard at work preparing for our next concert.
+We were consequently delighted to return to in-person rehearsals in September 2021.
+Those rehearsals culminated in our first concert for 2 years.

 Details of our plans for the 2021-22 season are available here.